pryv/dev-site/source/_reference-sections/admin.md

 ```

-### Update bookmark
+### Update followed slice

-`PUT /admin/bookmarks/{bookmark-id}`
+`PUT /followed-slices/{followed-slice-id}`

-Modifies the specified sharing bookmark.
+Modifies the specified followed slice.

 #### Parameters

-New values for the bookmark's fields: see [bookmark](#data-structure-bookmark).
+New values for the followed slice's fields: see [followed slice](#data-structure-followed-slice).
 All fields are optional, and only modified values must be included.
 TODO: example

 #### Successful response: `200 OK`